laravel/docs/horizon.md

 > {note} Due to its usage of async process signals, Horizon requires PHP 7.1+.

+> {note} It requires `proc_open`.
+Make sure your server has this function enabled.
+For example, Google App Engine user can refer [here](https://cloud.google.com/appengine/docs/flexible/php/runtime#disabled_functions) to enable it

 You may use Composer to install Horizon into your Laravel project:

     composer require laravel/horizon